remirror/remirror/docs/getting-started/commands-and-helpers.md

 #### How this works (advanced)

-Commands and there `.enabled` property execute the **exact same code** - the difference is whether they are _dispatched_ to the document or not.
+Commands and their `.enabled` property execute the **exact same code** - the difference is whether they are _dispatched_ to the document or not.

 Commands must do two things: